kurtosis-tech/kardinal-playground/README.md

 If you run into any issues with this playground please create an issue here or email us at `hello@kardinal.dev`.

-If you are encountering any issue with the port forwards, simply use `./scripts/forward.sh` to reset the port forwarding.
+If you are encountering any issue with the port forwards or ngrok, simply use `./scripts/forward.sh` to reset the setup.